THE CREATIVE WRITING PROGRAMME

 • Two-year programme.
 25 weeks of taught classes per year.
 Pitched at degree level

-• Three one-to-one tutorials with an experienced tutor over two years
+• Four one-to-one tutorials with an experienced tutor over two years

-• Publishing Day and meeting with an agent at the end of the course
+• Publishing Day and meeting with an agent for market feedback at the end of the course

-• Five student and alumni readings/ social events across the year (small fee applies for refreshments for the in-person events)
+• Several student and alumni readings/ social events across the year (small fee applies for refreshments for the in-person events)

-A 10% deposit (£149.99) is paid at the start of the first year by way of deposit for the second year.
+A non-refundable 10% deposit (£149.99) is paid at the start of the first year by way of a deposit for the second year.
 This is then taken off the second year’s fees.

-Students can also pay in instalments: £949.49 (half the course fees plus the second year deposit plus £50 admin fee) at the start of the autumn term and then £749.50 at the start of the spring term in January.
-The second year course fees will then be £1,350 including VAT.
+Students can also pay their fees in two instalments: £999.49 (half the course fees plus the second year deposit plus £100 admin fee) to secure their place on the course and then £749.50 at the start of the spring term in January.
+The second year course fees will then be £1,350 including VAT if paid in one instalment or £1,450 if paid in two instalments.

 Enrolment